PARTONS: PARtonic Tomography Of Nucleon Software. A computing framework for the phenomenology of Generalized Parton Distributions: Code Architecture

 \subsection{Automation and scenario manager}

-What the end-of-line user really wants is just selecting the various models, kinematic configurations and observables to compute by specifying the necessary physical hypothesis.
+What the end-user really wants is just selecting the various models, kinematic configurations and observables to compute by specifying the necessary physical hypothesis.
 At the end of the day, this should be accomplished with a simple file, or through a web page.
 This would allow the PARTONS software to be used by physicists unfamiliar to C++, which represents a significant part of the theoretical physics community.
-We decided to give to the code the appropriate information, a \emph{scenario}, through a XML file.
+We designed a functionality to run the code by sending the appropriate information, referred to as the \emph{scenario}, through an XML file.
 This offers several advantages.
-First the file can be read or manually written by simple adaptation.
-Being a markup language, its formal likeness to \LaTeX \ should make it look familiar to physicists.
-Second, it can be easily generated by a web interface.
+First, the file can be read or manually written by a simple adaptation.
+Second, it can be easily generated by a web or graphical interface (such as the planned visualization tool).
 Third, the freedom in defining markups allows a structure very similar to that of the underlying C++ objects.
-For example the computation of a beam-spin asymmetry $A_{\textrm{LU}}$ (see \refsec{sec:dvcs-channel-observables}) reads: \begin{xmlcode} <?xml version="1.0" encoding="UTF-8" standalone="yes" ?>
+For example, the computation of beam-spin asymmetry $A_{\textrm{LU}}^{-}$ defined in \refsec{sec:dvcs-channel-observables} reads: \begin{xmlcode} <?xml version="1.0" encoding="UTF-8" standalone="yes" ?>